rw/table_store/README.md

 # TableStore

 TableStore is an in-memory relational data store.
 Create tables, and references between them, as if you were using a regular database.
 By using lazy evaluation, references to other tables will always show the latest values.

+Manipulating data along different dimensions is useful, but it's problematic to keep your data structure up-to-date.
+With a language like C, pointers make this trivial.
+In Ruby, even though we don't have pointers, we can use metaprogramming to defer evaluation until the time a value is accessed.
+It's an interesting use of metaprogramming: look at the `lib/lazy` class to see a BasicObject used as a lazy wrapper around values.

 ## Installation

 Add this line to your application's Gemfile: